For part four of #10mountains10months the duo not only tackled Kinder Scout via Hayfield and Kinder Downfall, they even took the granpawrents

-This walk also included another visitor, who hitched a ride in Toby’s backpack along with his usual first aid kits: a little felted Border terrier named Sybil (#sybilontour on Instagram).
+This walk also included another visitor, who hitched a ride in Toby’s backpack along with his usual first aid kits: a little-felted Border terrier named Sybil (#sybilontour on Instagram).

 Our new friend is raising awareness for Huntington’s disease, which is a degenerative disease that affects the nerve cells in the brain.
-Sadly, studies have been done that show an increased risk of suicide to individuals who suffer with Huntington’s disease, so we are more than happy to help Sybil on her travels and add her mission to our own.
+Sadly, studies have been done that show an increased risk of suicide to individuals who suffer from Huntington’s disease, so we are more than happy to help Sybil on her travels and add her mission to our own.